-Final Fantasy 14 best class - Which is the best Job for you in FFXIV?
+Final Fantasy 14 best classes for new and returning players in 2022

 Which class is the best in Final Fantasy 14?
-What is the best Final Fantasy 14 starting class, for new players coming to the game ahead of the launch of Endwalker later this year?
+What is the best Final Fantasy 14 starting class for new players coming to the game after the launch of Endwalker?
+You’re about to find out.

 Like most MMORPGs, there are many classes you can enjoy in FFXIV and each of them will present different challenges and advantages to you as you delve deeper into its world.
 Do you want to be the big bruiser, dishing out heaps of pain on some cocky boss?
 Or would you rather play the healer, keeping your friends alive in the midst of your hardest battle yet?
 No matter how you want to play, there’s going to be a class that suits you (and there are more on the way, too).

 We’ve researched everything you need to know about what the Final Fantasy 14 best class is for each type of player, and broken the complicated nuance behind it all down into easily digestible chunks for you to read at your leisure.
+This advice is up to date since the launch of Endwalker, and now that the game is live in 2022.

 Explaining the roles